guraydemir/ditchthebig/README.md

 I am planning to reduce the confusion try to not baffle people with terminal code.

-I hope I can cover lots models as possible.
+I hope I can cover as many models as possible.

-Thanks for checking in the repository and all the contributions.
+Thanks for checking in and all the contributions.